pnp/sp-dev-fx-webparts/samples/react-faqapp/README.md

 ## Summary
 - This Web Part allows users to create Frequently Asked Questions(Faq App) in modern and classic SharePoint pages.
-- This webpart allows to search within questions and answers which are stored in a SharePoint FAQ list.
+- This web part allows to search within questions and answers which are stored in a SharePoint FAQ list.
 - "React-autosuggest and react-accessible-accordion" react packages are used for the search and accordion control.

 ![Web part preview](assets/FAQWebpart.png)

 ## Used SharePoint Framework Version

 ![1.8.2](https://img.shields.io/badge/drop-1.8.2-green.svg)

 ## Applies to